grandtheftdisco/henventory/README.md

 - In turn, I learned when to push through a problem, and when to take a step back to let some subconscious wrestling happen.[^11]
 - I learned how & when to ask for help (no one is an island!), and likewise, when to push myself to find the answers independently.
 - On that note, I learned how to develop without AI.
-  - This was a big one for me, and maybe a bit controversial, too.
   - I think there's a time and a place to use AI, but I wanted to go through the process -- start to finish -- with only human brains involved.
-I'm very glad I did.
+  - I'm very glad I did.
 - I learned how to put my big, looming, often-foggy questions into words.
   - This is one of the most challenging aspects of learning software development: knowing how to ask a question without having a paradigm in place _for_ that question.
 In other words: it's hard to ask about something that you don't yet understand.